LukasMut/human_alignment/README.md

 # Human alignment of neural network representations

+This is the official GitHub repository to the ICLR 2023 paper ["Human alignment of neural network representations"](https://arxiv.org/abs/2211.01201).

 ## Environment setup and dependencies

 We recommend to create a virtual environment (e.g., human_alignment), including all dependencies, via `conda`